alajmo/mani/docs/config.md

     # Option to run tasks in parallel
     parallel: false

-    # If ignore_error is set to true and multiple commands are set for a task, then the exit code is not 0
+    # If ignore_errors is set to true and multiple commands are set for a task, then the exit code is not 0
-    ignore_error: true
+    ignore_errors: true

     # If command(s) in result in an empty output, the project row will be hidden
     omit_empty: false